About ecological footprinting

 Ecological footprint results are generally expressed as global hectares (gHa).
 A global hectare is a hectare of Earth’s surface with average productivity.
 These can then be translated into Earths, i.e. the total number of Planet Earth’s needed if everyone in the world had the same ecological footprint (i.e. lifestyle and consumption habits) as the person taking the quiz.

 The NZ average ecological footprint is 2.1 Earths.
-For more information on how this is calculated, see the NZ Footprint Project webpage.

 What does ecological footprinting tell us?